Professor Sasha Shepperd

 - Co-ordinating Editor, Cochrane Review Group

-After an undergraduate degree in psychology from the University of Vermont she completed a Masters at the Harvard School of Public Health and a DPhil at University of Oxford.
-Her main interest is health systems research, this includes generating evidence to guide the design of health services with a focus on population ageing.
-Research methods include the conduct of randomised trials, systematic reviews and meta-analysis of the global evidence, and the use of large databases.
+Sasha is Professor of Health Services Research and leads the Health Services Research Unit.
+After an undergraduate degree in psychology from the University of Vermont she completed a MS at the Harvard School of Public Health and a DPhil at the University of Oxford.
+Her research investigates how to improve the effectiveness of health systems, with a focus on population ageing.
+Research methods include randomised trials, evidence synthesis and qualitative methods.
+She is a founding member of the Cochrane Person Centred Care, Health Systems and Public Health Thematic Group that brings together three Cochrane groups: Effective Practice and Organisation of Care (EPOC), Consumers and Communication and Public Health.
+She was the CI for a multi-site randomised trial of hospital at home

 Recent publications